jailukanna/learning-python/02_flask/hiking_app/readme.md

 # Python Hiking in a Flask
 This project utilizes Flask to calculate your hiking time, based on an algorithm.
-While this projection may vary slightly, it can give you a general data point to help in decision making and route safety.
+While actual hiking time may vary slightly, this tool can give you a general data point to help in decision making and route safety.
+By default, rest times are set to 5 minutes per hour, but if you find yourself taking longer breaks, you can tweak this setting.

 ## Technologies:
 + Request